coderdojobraga/shuriken/CONTRIBUTING.md

 ### Previewing your work
 To preview your amazing work, run shuriken (`npm run dev`) and open your page.
 It should be in http://localhost:3000/blogPosts/your-post-name.

-### Bug reports
-If you encounter a bug during writing, please message us. ***Do not open an issue***.
-If it is something important it will be fixed.
-Or, if you have the time, you can try and fix it for us &#128512;.

 ## After writing
 After you are done writing, commit your changes to your branch and push.